fluid-project/infusion-docs/src/documents/CoreAPI.md

 ### fluid.get(model, path)

-Accesses an element nested within a [model object](FrameworkConcepts.md#model-object] at the supplied (EL) path. `fluid.get` can operate various special behaviour in encountering particular kinds of material - for example, any object implementing a function named `resolvePathSegment` will hand resolution of the next path segment to that function if there is no corresponding concrete member.
+Accesses an element nested within a [model object](FrameworkConcepts.md#model-object) at the supplied (EL) path. `fluid.get` can operate various special behaviour in encountering particular kinds of material - for example, any object with a function member named `resolvePathSegment` will hand resolution of the next path segment to that function if there is no corresponding concrete member.
 If `fluid.get` navigates off the end of the available model material, this will not trigger an error - all successive indirections will simply return `undefined`. `fluid.get` accepts various esoteric piece of configuration allowing it to operate indirection rules encoded in arbitrary JSON material - these are imperfectly supported, contact us if you are interested.